videojs/videojs-contrib-ads/README.md

 #### isAdPlaying()

-Returns true if a linear ad is playing.
+Deprecated.
+Does the same thing as `inAdBreak` but has a misleading name. videojs-contrib-ads does not know when an ad is actually playing, that's up to the integration.
+However, ads can only play during an ad break.

+#### inAdBreak()

+This method returns true during the time between startLinearAdMode and endLinearAdMode where an integratino may play ads.
 This is part of ad mode.
-This relies on `startLinearAdMode` and `endLinearAdMode` because that is the most authoritative way of determinining if an ad is playing.

 ### Additional Events And Properties Your Integration May Want To Include